Open-EO/openeo-aggregator/docs/pages/configuration.md

-The flask/gunicorn related configuration can be set through standard flask/gunicorn configuration means like command line options or env variables, as shown above.
+The flask/gunicorn related configuration can be set through standard flask/gunicorn configuration means like command line options or env variables, as shown in the [usage docs](usage.md).

 ### Gunicorn config